Seven Mind Blowing Castles in Wales to stay Overnight

 Set in sprawling parkland, Mold Tower is a fantastic base for exploring Snowdonia National Park and the rugged North Wales coast.
 Rooms at this castle to stay in Wales are bought to life with gleaming antiques, gold-framed oil paintings and richly coloured carpets.
 Our favourite suites include the peach-coloured Front Tower Room with cavernous 16-feet ceilings and the sun-drenched Lake View Room overlooking the south gardens.
 Start your day right with a traditional Welsh breakfast served in the oak-panelled dining room.

-Castle hotels with a touch of luxury
+Castles in Wales to stay Overnight with a touch of luxury

 Ruthin Castle Hotel and Spa, North Wales